jcksnvllxr80/mqtt_example/README.md

 # MQTT broker with producer/consumer client

+MQTT example.
+* The broker is MQTT and runs in a container (using docker-compose).
+* The client application contains a producer and multiple consumers
+  * Permanent (consuming all the time)
+  * Delayed (Consumes after the producer has finished plus a short delay)
+* The client application sends 5 messages to a topic `<lang>/mqtt`
+  * the messages are sent with the retain flag set true (`retain=True`)

-mqtt example. mqtt only holds the last message to a given topic so if clients are offline for an extended period, they will likely lose messages.
+NOTE: **mqtt only holds the last message to a given topic so if clients are offline for an extended period, they will likely lose messages.**

 ## python output